 Breaking the pattern requires awareness.

-In other cases, it requires special attention and effort to make changes, especially if the cycle of mirroring has been established a while ago and has become a habit for one (or both) people in the relationship.
+In other cases, it requires special attention and effort to make changes, especially if the cycle of mirroring was established a while ago and has become a habit for one (or both) people in the relationship.

 We know what to expect especially in our most challenging relationships.
 We know what’s probably going to happen – and we can decide to no longer allow the automatic mirroring to happen!

-It helps to be well prepared and intentional before we enter the situation that usually initiates the negative mirroring on one (or both) sides.
+It helps to be well prepared and intentional before we enter a situation that usually initiates the negative mirroring on one (or both) sides.

 We take our time to find one helpful thought that we want to choose on purpose when the challenging encounter takes place next time.

 And we memorise that thought.
 We practice it, again and again, until we are 100% sure that we will easily remember it when we’ll need it.